komodorio/helm-dashboard/README.md

 corresponding k8s resources.
 Also, you can perform simple actions like roll back to a revision or upgrade to newer version.
-This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision of helping Kubernetes users to navigate and troubleshoot their clusters, the project is **NOT** an offical project by the [helm team](https://helm.sh/).
+This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision of helping Kubernetes users to navigate and troubleshoot their clusters, the project is **NOT** an official project by the [helm team](https://helm.sh/).

 Key capabilities of the tool: